 To apply hill shading we click the Options tab in the Style pane.

-We check the Use shading box to apply hill shading and then press Update Options.
+We check the Use shading box to apply hill shading and then press Update Style.

 That produces a comprehensible display, but the hill shading is too dark and aggressive.

-Back in the Options tab we change the Z scale from the default value of 1 to a value of 0.1 and then we press Update Options.
+Back in the Options tab we change the Z scale from the default value of 1 to a value of 0.1 and then we press Update Style.

 That's better.
 Using a lower multiplication factor for Z scale reduces the apparent verticality and thus reduces shadows.

 We Shift-click on the image's tab to undock the image window and then resize it to make it larger, pressing the Zoom to Fit button to expand the view to fill the larger window.
 That gives us a better view of the data.

 The famous Yosemite Valley known to millions of tourists is the seemingly narrow valley running horizontally across the image about one third of the way down from the top.

 What does interpolate do as a Fill method? - In the example above we used closest lower value as the Fill method.
 Suppose we used interpolate?